Using a magnetic protractor against the rear face of the transmission tailhousing, I set t

 With the above angles identical, the centerlines of the rearend pinion 'shaft and the transmission will be parallel, though not in a straight line from the pinion to the transmission output 'shaft.
 An imaginary extension of the trans centerline will pass under the pinion, while the same for the pinion will pass over the top of the trans tailshaft.
 This is fine, so long as the angle through the U-joints is 3 degrees or less.
 You can go as much as 5 degrees, or even as low as 0, but according to Greg Frick at Inland Empire Driveline, something between 0 and 3 degrees seems to run smoothest.

-Though obviously shown once everything was fabricated, I used the same protractor to set the pinion angle on the Currie 8-inch before the axle saddles were welded to the casing.
+Though obviously shown once everything was fabricated, I used the same protractor to set t

 So you can see that mounting the transmission and rearend correctly is important at an early stage of any project, and once finished, the pinion angle should be rechecked and adjusted if necessary.
 The type of suspension used will offer varying degrees of difficulty when it comes to adjustability.
 Leaf-sprung cars can have angled shims added between the spring and axle; four-link cars can have the upper and lower links lengthened or shortened.
 But a ladder bar-equipped car will mean the axle brackets or ladder bar front mounts will need relocating.
 You may be able to fit a shim between the trans and its mount to lessen the trans angle instead, but it can't be increased!